Texas

 13 Natural Ways to Manage Depression in Addiction Recovery

-Globally, more than 300 million people suffer from depression and it is the leading cause of disability worldwide.1 Depression can severely affect a person’s emotional and physical health, causing feelings of emptiness and sadness, insomnia, weight fluctuations, cognitive problems, fatigue, weakened immune system, and at its worst, suicide.2
+Globally, more than 300 million people struggle to How to manage depression and it is the leading cause of disability worldwide.1 Depression can severely affect a person’s emotional and physical health, causing feelings of emptiness and sadness, insomnia, weight fluctuations, cognitive problems, fatigue, weakened immune system, and at its worst, suicide.2

 Most recovering addicts are very familiar with the effects of depression, as depression and substance abuse frequently co-exist.
 People may abuse drugs or alcohol to escape their sadness or lift their spirits, but substance abuse can also cause feelings of sadness and depression.
 The cycle of depression and substance abuse often continues endlessly.